m-sparrow/j-db/README.md

         "obj": "value-to-be-added"
     }
 ```
 Keys (Partition Key and all Secondary Partition Keys) are mandatory.
 Path and Obj is also mandatory. "?" is used as a delimiter to traverse through the JSON object while "#" is used to specify the element index if it is an array.
-Tag is mandatory if the new eleemnt is an object (key-value) and optional if the new element is added to an array.
+Tag is mandatory if the new element is an object (key-value) and optional if the new element is added to an array.

 ###### Table - Remove an Element from an exiting Item
 This method is used to remove an attribute or array value from an existing Item in the table.
 ```
 removeItemElement (dbName, tableName, options)
 #dbName - String        # Ex: MyDB
 #tableName - String     # Ex: MyTable
 #options - JSON
     {
         "keys": {